Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <tbody>
 <tr>
 <td> Binning </td>
-<td> Binning determines the value of a pixel by observing the points within the pixel to calculate the final value </td>
+<td> The value of a pixel is determined by binning, which involves observing the points within the pixel to calculate the final value. </td>
 </tr>
 <tr>
 <td> Triangulation </td>
-<td> Triangulation uses a method called Delaunay triangulation that creates a surface from a network of triangular facets composed of nodes and edges that cover the surface and are rasterized.
-Triangulation is best used when the point density of the LAS dataset is low: this is typically when the point size of the pixel is less than three to four times bigger than the average distance between pixels. </td>
+<td> Triangulation is performed using a method called Delaunay triangulation, which creates a surface from a network of triangular facets composed of nodes and edges that cover the surface and are rasterized.
+Triangulation is best applied when the point density of the LAS dataset is low, typically when the point size of the pixel is less than three to four times larger than the average distance between pixels. </td>
 </tr>
 </tbody>
 </table> <br>

-<p> Leave the parameter as default with "Binning".
-Notice that if you switch between "Binning" and "Triangulation", the parameters below them change.
-Table 3 below summarizes each of the parameters for "Binning". </p> <br>
+<p> The parameter should be left as default with "Binning."
+It should be noted that when switching between "Binning" and "Triangulation," the parameters below them are changed.
+Table 3 below summarizes each of the parameters for "Binning." </p> <br>

 <table title="Binning Options"> <caption> Table 3.
 Binning Options </caption>
 <thead>